sr320/LabDocs/protocols/ProteinprepforMSMS.md

 __Procedure:__

 1) Make your 8 BCA standards in snaptop centrifuge tubes (see table).
-Make sure to vortex and centrifuge down before using one standard to create your next standard.
+Make sure to vortex before using one standard to create your next standard.

 2) Create a table to describe the contents of the microplate wells.